micmejia/bible-dump/NKJV/Proverbs/Prov 1.md

 To give prudence to the simple, To the young man knowledge and discretion--

 ###### 5
-A wise _man_ will hear and increase learning, And a man of understanding will [^b]attain wise counsel,
+A wise _man_ will hear and increase learning, And a man of understanding will attain wise counsel,

 ###### 6
 To understand a proverb and an enigma, The words of the wise and their riddles.